johbry17/DC-AirBnB-SQL-Database/DESIGN.md

     "description" - Detailed description of the listing "listing_url" -
-    "neighborhood_overview" - Host's description of the neighbourhood "picture_url" - URL to the Airbnb hosted regular sized image for the listing "property_type" - Self selected property type.
+    "neighborhood_overview" - Host's description of the neighbourhood "picture_url" - URL to the AirBnB hosted regular sized image for the listing "property_type" - Self selected property type.
 Hotels and Bed and Breakfasts are described as such by their hosts in this field
     "room_type" - All homes are grouped into the following room types: Entire home/apt, Private room, Shared room, Hotel room "amenities" - List of amenities
     "bathrooms_text" - The number of bathrooms in the listing.
-On the Airbnb web-site, the bathrooms field has evolved from a number to a textual description.
+On the AirBnB web-site, the bathrooms field has evolved from a number to a textual description.
 For older scrapes, listings.bathrooms is used.
-    "license" - The licence/permit/registration number
+    "license" - The license/permit/registration number

 `availability`